iterative/dvc.org/content/docs/command-reference/params/diff.md

         python train.py
 ```

-Let's print parameter values that we are tracking in this <abbr>project</abbr>:
+Let's now print parameter values that we are tracking in this
+<abbr>project</abbr>:

 ```dvc
 $ dvc params diff